nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Use case: UC05 - Undoing a command**

+**Actor**: User

 **MSS**

-1. User executes a command.
+1. User executes a command (e.g. <u>deletes an item (UC01)</u>).
-2. OneShelf performs the appropriate action corresponding to the command.
-3. User realises executing the command was a mistake and requests to undo it.
+2. User realises executing the command was a mistake and requests to undo it.
-4. OneShelf reverts the data and UI to the state it was in before the command was executed.
+3. OneShelf reverts the data and UI to the state it was in before the command executed (e.g. puts the deleted item back into the inventory).

     Use Case ends.

 **Extensions**

-* 4a.
+* 3a.
 There are no more commands to undo

-  * 4a1.
+  * 3a1.
 OneShelf gives an appropriate message informing the user that there are no more previous states to revert to.

   Use case ends.

 **Use case: UC06 - Redoing an undone command**

+**Actor**: User

 **MSS**

-1. User undoes a command.
+1. User <u>undoes a command (UC05)<u>.
-2. OneShelf reverts to the state before the last command was executed.
-3. User requests OneShelf to redo the command
+2. User requests OneShelf to redo the command
-4. OneShelf brings the data and UI to the state it was in after the undone command was executed.
+3. OneShelf brings the data and UI to the state it was in after the undone command was executed.

     Use Case ends.